 Process Group Therapy

 The remaining time will follow a process group format based on topics generated by the group members.

 Are you tired of being held back by your anxiety?

 Welcome to the Face Your Fears group therapy for phobias, panic, and social anxiety.
 This group welcomes all genders.
 This group may have been recommended to you by a therapist, psychiatrist, or primary care physician.
 Group therapy is often the most effective method of treatment for anxiety disorders.

 Research Supported Approach

-This group is based on proven treatment methods called Cognitive-Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP).
+This 8-session group is based on proven anxiety treatment methods called Cognitive-Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP).
 The goal is to focus on changing your thoughts and behaviors related to anxiety.